dsl-logo

 How does car loan interest work?

-The car loan calculator uses what’s called an amortisation calculation.
+The car loan calculator uses what's known as an amortisation calculation.
+Amortisation refers to how you gradually repay your loan over time through regular repayments.

-As you continue to meet your repayments, the loan principal decreases.
-But your repayment amount stays the same over the life of the loan.
+As you continue making repayments, the principal reduces, but your repayment amount stays the same throughout the loan term.

 Ready to compare car loans?